Zafar Baloch: Peoples Aman Committee

-Role in Lyari conflict
+Lyari conflict

 During the height of the Lyari conflict, Zafar Baloch was viewed as both a powerbroker and a target within Karachi's political and criminal rivalries, particularly in confrontations between PAC groups, law enforcement, and rival political factions.
 Police operations in Lyari repeatedly targeted PAC members and associates.

 Assassination

 On 18 September 2013, Zafar Baloch was shot dead by unidentified assailants on motorcycles in the Nayabad area of Lyari.
 He succumbed to his injuries shortly after the attack.
 His assassination led to widespread mourning in Lyari and further destabilised the already volatile neighbourhood.

+The father of Zafar Baloch accused politician Nabil Gabol of being behind the killing of his son.
+Subsequently a police case was registered against Gabol.
+The Express Tribune reported that during the course of the investigation, sources disclosed that the Joint Investigation Team (JIT) which was constituted to investigate the murder of Baloch did not find any conclusive proof of Gabol's involvement in the killing.
+Habib Jan Baloch, chairperson of Friends of Lyari, rejected the result of the JIT investigation saying “The JIT has no credibility".

 Legacy

 Baloch remains a controversial figure: hailed as a community protector by supporters and accused of involvement in Karachi's underworld by opponents and law enforcement agencies.
 His death weakened the PAC's influence and signified the decline of organised resistance in Lyari.